-Are Facebook ads as good as everyone thinks?
+Are social media ads as good as everyone thinks?

-Advertising in digital media grows year after year, for both B2B and B2C businesses, whether they are pertaining to e-commerce or sales of services.
-Thanks to paid media, companies can advertise from a new perspective and reach a more segmented, qualified audience thanks to the digital channel.
+Advertising in digital media grows every year, for both B2B and B2C businesses.
+Thanks to paid media, companies like Facebook do with Facebook Ads can advertise from a new perspective and reach a more segmented, qualified audience trough the digital channel.

 Some data you should have in mind…

-The ads are poorly optimized for mobile phones (bad responses).
+- The ads are poorly optimized for mobile phones (bad responsive technology).

-A very large percentage of users (more than 54%) don’t see safety in making payments through Facebook.
+- A very large percentage of users (more than 54%) don’t trust in making payments through Facebook

 Facebook Ads weaknesses